jasongrimes/grimesit-mm/_pages/about.md

 learned programming in C, C++ and Java, then fell in love with the world wide web and specialized in web applications.
-I’ve written production PHP and JavaScript code since the dawn of both languages, and grown along as they evolved into mature and powerful languages that run the modern web.
+I’ve written production PHP and JavaScript code since the dawn of both languages, and grown along as they evolved into mature ecosystems that power the modern web.

 I helped start-up, scale, and operate [ProZ.com](https://www.proz.com/), now the world’s largest network of professional translators and linguists,